-DES-3026:4#disable rmon

-Command: disable rmon
+DES-3026:4#disable rmon Command: disable rmon

-create trusted_host Purpose Used to create the trusted host.
-Syntax create trusted_host <ipaddr></ipaddr> Description The create trusted_host command creates the trusted host.
-The Switch allows you to specify up to four IP addresses that are allowed to manage the Switch via in-band SNMP or TELNET based management software.
+Purpose Used to create the trusted host.

+Syntax create trusted_host <ipaddr>

+Description The create trusted_host command creates the trusted host.
+The manage the Switch via in-band SNMP or TELNET based management software.
 These IP addresses must be members of the Management VLAN.
 If no IP addresses are specified, then there is nothing to prevent any IP address from accessing the Switch, provided the user knows the Username and Password.
-Parameters <ipaddr> - The IP address of the trusted host to be created.</ipaddr> Restrictions Only administrator-level users can issue this command.